browserengineering/book/book/animations.md

 Let's write a simple animation using the `requestAnimationFrame` API [implemented in Chapter 12](scheduling.md#animating-frames).
-This animation lets us request that some JavaScript code run on the next *frame*, and we can have that code change the page slightly.
+This animation lets us request that some JavaScript code run on the next frame, and we can have that code change the page slightly.
 To do this repeatedly, we'll need code like this:

 ``` {.javascript file=example-opacity-js}